ml5js/ml5-website-archive/docs/getting-started/hello-ml5.md

 In p5.js we use the **setup()** function for everything in our program that just runs once.
 In our program, we use the **setup()** function to:
 1. create a canvas to render our image
-2. call .classify() onr our classifier to classify our image
+2. call .classify() on our classifier to classify our image
 3. render the image to the canvas

 You will notice that the **.classify()** function takes two parameters: 1. the image you want to classify, and 2. a callback function called **gotResult**.
 Let's look at what **gotResult** does.